serhii-londar/open-source-mac-os-apps/README.md

 - [Linked Ideas](https://github.com/fespinoza/LinkedIdeas) - A macOS application to write down and connect ideas.
 - [PSIBar](https://github.com/nikhilsh/PSIBar) - A quickly hacked up PSI OS X status bar app.
 - [Last Time](https://github.com/nikitavoloboev/last-time) - macOS app to show you the last time you have done something.
+- [BitBar](https://github.com/matryer/bitbar) - Put the output from any script or program in your Mac OS X Menu Bar.

 ### Notes